24f1002354/tds-proj2-24f1002354/README.md

 - **Visualization:** Generates scatterplots and other visualizations, returning results as base64-encoded images.
 - **API-Driven:** Interact with the agent via an API endpoint (`POST /24f1002354-submit-question`) using `curl` or any HTTP client.

+## System Requirements
+- The `libcairo2` package must be installed on your system.
+This is required by the `cairosvg` Python package for SVG-to-PNG conversion.
+  - On Ubuntu/Debian: `sudo apt install libcairo2`

 ## Usage

 ### 1. Install dependencies